 Same-day photo printing

-Google Photos facilitates same-day printing of photo favorites from 11,000 Walmart and CVS locations around the United States.
-This gives customers immediate options to print 4 x 6, 5 x 7, or 8 x 10 photos as an alternative to ordering photo books.
+Google Photos offers same-day printing of your favorite photos and images at thousands of Walmart and CVS locations across the United States.
+You have the option to print 4 x 6, 5 x 7, or 8 x 10 images immediately, instead of placing specific orders for photo books and waiting around for them to be ready.

-- Just choose a photo and tap the three-dot icon at the top right.
+- Select your desired photo and tap the three-dot icon at the top right.

-- Choose from Photobook, Photo print, or Canvas print.
+- From there, pick between ordering a Photobook, Photo print, or Canvas print.

-- Get started with your order.
-You can add additional photos to print from this interface.
+- Then begin building the rest of your order.
+You can continue to add extra images to print from this same interface.

 - How to delete and recover photos from your iPhone